 Large and prominent additions that are visible on the primary facades are not recommended, City of Birmingham, photo by KDG, 2022.

-It is not recommended to build additions that are visible on the primary facade.
-Here both the rooftop railing and canopy are highly visible as is the addition on the side of the building.
-City of Birmingham, photo by KDG, 2022.
+Large and prominent additions that are visible on the primary facades are not recommended, City of Birmingham, photo by KDG, 2022.

 Review of Definitions: